garden-io/garden/docs/reference/commands.md

   | `--filter-groups` |  | array:string | Filter on the groups the user belongs to.
 Use comma as a separator to filter on multiple groups.
 Accepts glob patterns.

-### garden enterprise users create
+### garden cloud users create

 **[EXPERIMENTAL] Create users**

-Create users in Garden Enterprise and optionally add the users to specific groups.
+Create users in Garden Cloud and optionally add the users to specific groups.
-You can get the group IDs from the `garden enterprise users list` command.
+You can get the group IDs from the `garden cloud users list` command.

-To create a user, you'll need their GitHub or GitLab username, depending on which one is your VCS provider, and the name they should have in Garden Enterprise.
+To create a user, you'll need their GitHub or GitLab username, depending on which one is your VCS provider, and the name they should have in Garden Cloud.
 Note that it **must** the their GitHub/GitLab username, not their email, as people can have several emails tied to their GitHub/GitLab accounts.

 You can optionally read the users from a file.
 The file must have the format vcs-username="Actual Username".
 For example: